Find Grad Schools

 91 Yearly Graduations

 The 2nd most popular school in the country for networking majors who are seeking their master's degree is DeVry University - Illinois.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,392 per year, while in-state graduate students, on average, pay $17,072 per year.
-For the 2020-2021 academic year, 91 master's degrees were handed out to networking majors at DeVry University - Illinois.
-Of these students, 38% were women and 41% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 91 people received their master's degree in networking from DeVry University - Illinois.
+Around 57% of these students were from an underrepresented racial-ethnic group, and 39% were women.

 #3